 Truthfully, most places in Bari were very friendly and accommodating, but it didn’t go unnoticed by me that locals eyed my tattoos with disdain and didn’t return warm smiles on the street.
 It was a tad disheartening, the feeling that you’re trying to immerse yourself in the culture only to catch a waitress on a bad day.
 But I wasn’t meant to feel comfortable.
 A city as exciting and cultural and historic and artistic as this is not meant to be spoiled by my converted Euros withdrawn from the ATM until it’s on to the next one…it’s meant to be earned.
 And you only get that by living there.

-Desperate for one day of experiencing a beach in Italy, on our final day in Bari, I had grand plans of visiting the Insta-famous Polignano a Mare, which was a short ways away headed south, but soon realized trying to coordinate the buses to get there would take up a big chunk of our afternoon.
+On our final day in Bari, and desperate for at least one Italian beach experience, I had grand plans of visiting the Insta-famous Polignano a Mare, which was a short ways away headed south, but soon realized trying to coordinate the buses to get there would take up a big chunk of our afternoon.
 We instead stayed local, trudging the half hour or so by foot along the waterfront promenade in the heat of the afternoon sun, past the harbor, past the ferris wheel, past the area of the city that looked like it could have been Havana in the 1960s, toting our Airbnb’s bath towels as beach towels, bathing suits under our shorts, socks and sneakers (the only other shoes we had), and a bottle of expensive but cheapo suntan lotion I purchased at a drug store near the apartment.

 After a tiring day of doing nothing, we walked back to our Airbnb, taking the inland way to explore the new New Bari: the business and fashion district that felt a lot like Salerno, high-end designer stores and McDonald’s chains and bougie coffee shops running the length of its massive pedestrian sidewalks of clean slate.
 To switch it up, we decided we’d do dinner in this area tonight, first stopping at the apartment to peel off our swimsuits, nap, and freshen up.
 It was a pretty standard, family-friendly restaurant that could have been in any American suburb, but the prawn and shrimp scampi was anything but ordinary.
-They were out of the waffle ice cream sandwich I ordered for dessert, but made up for it by bringing us the candy dish from the lobby as reparations.
 By sundown, the streets formerly packed with shoppers and their big Coach bags now hosted weekenders dining and drinking in large outdoor tents with heat lamps.
-It was a local scene I was not part of, but observed wistfully as we made our way back into the Old Town for one final time before heading back to Naples the next morning.
+It was a local scene I was not part of, but observed wistfully as we made our back into the Old Town for one final time before heading back to Naples the next morning.

-We awoke very early the next Sunday morning to, lo and behold, another downpour, no umbrellas, and hardly a plan as to how to get to our bus stop for the long journey to Naples.
+We awoke very early the next Sunday morning to an unrelenting downpour, no umbrellas, and hardly a plan as to how to get to our bus stop for the long journey to Naples.
 After wasting a lot of time trying to figure out how to return the keys to our nowhere to be found AirBnb host, and me wandering the neighborhood in search of anywhere selling an umbrella or ponchos, we were running frantically late by the time we left to make the 20 or so minute speed walk in the pouring rain to the bus stop, as no cabs were roaming around on a day of worship at that hour.
 All shops were closed and the few that were open didn’t sell anything for the rain, so by the time we reached the end of the main palm tree-lined boulevard, we gave up trying, our hair and clothes soaked through, our shoes squishy, my glasses entirely obscured.
 Google Maps once again failed us as we panic-searched for a no-name bus stop near the castle on the oceanfront road.
-Finally, after running through puddles to get misleading directions from multiple strangers, we eventually reached our inconspicuous stop with only five minutes left to spare, our drenched backpacks dripping on the bus floor as we huffed and shook ourselves dry.
+Finally, after running through puddles to ask strangers for directions, we eventually reached our inconspicuous stop with only five minutes left to spare, our drenched backpacks dripping on the bus floor as we huffed and shook ourselves dry.

-Perhaps we had gotten a little too cocky in our short time in Bari, thinking we had the network of its veiny, incomprehensible streets figured out like the back of our hands.
-But it chewed us up and spit us out, sending us on our merry way out of its borders, sopping wet, our final look at its shoreline through the foggy bus window.
+Perhaps I had gotten a little too cocky in my short time in Bari, thinking I had the network of its veiny, incomprehensible streets figured out like the back of my hand.
+But it chewed us up and spit us out.
 It wasn’t ready for us just yet.
 We hadn’t earned it.

 © 2020 Andrea Festa